-File Type -- The file type may be either F, V, or C to indicate, respectively, whether the data file contains fixed length records, variable length records, or compressed records.
-F is the default.
+Specify either F, V, or C to indicate whether the data file contains fixed-length records (F), variable-length records (V), or compressed records (C).
+The default value for the File Type (FILETYPE) field is F.

-A file type of V sets a flag on the data file indicating that it contains more than one type of record format.
-Since DATENTRY cannot create a data file containing more than one type of format, a file type of V should be set only when the user wishes to enter data by some means other than through DATENTRY.
-DATENTRY cannot modify data in a consecutive data file containing variable length or compressed records.
-If type V is selected, the DATENTRY utility will create a format such that all records are the length of their longest entry.
-The DATENTRY functions possible for the file type and record length combinations are summarized in Table 2-1.
-Table 2-1.
-Effect of File Type on DATENTRY Operation
+If you specify variable-length records (V), a flag is set on the data file which indicates that the data file contains more than one type of record format.
+Since DATENTRY cannot create a data file containing more than one type of format, variable-length records should be set only when you want to enter data by some means other than using the DATENTRY utility.
+If variable-length records are specified, the DATENTRY utility creates a format in which all records are the length of the longest record.

+The DATENTRY utility cannot modify data in a consecutive data file containing variable-length or compressed records.
+The possible DATENTRY operations for the file type combinations are summarized in Table 2-2.

+Table 2-2.
+Allowed DATENTRY Operations for File Types